Why this is a priority

 - Child Protection

 - Mental Health

-What is domestic abuse?
+What is the cost

 In an emergency situation always call 999 for help.